GilLeibo/Computer-Vision-Project/README.md

 The output of this script will be placed in a new folder named "tegrastats_recordings" which will be placed in mmsegmentation folder.
 The output will include the following files:

 For each network:<br>
-	> tegrastats recording in txt file<br>
+- tegrastats recording in txt file<br>
-	Excel file of System time, RAM in use and GPU power consumption<br>
+- Excel file of System time, RAM in use and GPU power consumption<br>
-	Graph of RAM used VS time<br>
+- Graph of RAM used VS time<br>
-	Graph of GPU power consumption VS time<br>
+- Graph of GPU power consumption VS time<br>

+Inferences data:<br>
-Inferences data - txt and Excel file which organizes the AVG RAM consumption and AVG GPU power consumption for each of the networks and each power mode.
+- txt and Excel file which organizes the AVG RAM consumption and AVG GPU power consumption for each of the networks and each power mode.